Understanding the Right Certifications for Your Lighting Products

 UL Listing & ETL Listing

 In conclusion understanding the certifications and listings available for lighting and electrical products is a vital component of getting the correct product for your facility.
-If you need help during your next LED Lighting project, contact Action Services Group.
+If you need help during your next LED Lighting project, contact Action Services Group by calling 610-558-9773, email [email protected], or schedule a call that fits your needs by clicking the button below.
 We would be more than happy to discuss a lighting retrofit for your organization.